 - Hinge at the hips by sending hips straight back and bend knees slightly to lower dumbbells along the front of legs, pausing when torso is parallel to the ground.

 - Drive through the feet to return to stand, keeping dumbbells close to the body throughout.
-Fully extend hips and knees, squeezing glutes to an arched back, shortening of stride to.
+Fully extend hips and knees, squeezing glutes at the top.

 - Repeat for 3 sets of 10 reps.